Ncookiez/pooltogether-stats-functions/README.md

 Currently, these functions run every `3 hours`.

+## Scheduled Player Data Function

+This function runs 10 minutes after on-chain data is queried, in order to parse through all the data acquired and organize it by player (wallet).

+This data is neatly put into Firestore, where it can be easily queried.

 ### API

 This API is a cloud function facilitating data queries from front-end apps.